spencerng/Robotix-Java-Lessons/Lesson-2/Lesson-2.md

 **Exercises**
 * Write a program that solves quadratic equations of the form 0=ax^2+bx+c for x, where a, b, and c are coefficients given by the user
 * Write a program that calculates the average of a data set, given the numbers in the set and its length
-* Write a program to find the volume of a sphere, given its dimensions
+* Write a program to find the surface area and volume of a square pyramid, given its side length and height
 * Write a program to round a number to a specific number of decimal places

 # Assignment